Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Experiments

 \subsection{Visualization}

-We visualize the reasoning process of our multi-video collaboration framework in Figure~\ref{fig:vis}.
-The query is ``\textit{What was the exact function of the machine used by the man?}'', which requires high-level and domain-related knowledge and the baseline model failed to provide a satisfying response.
-In our framework, the video is represented as graph-structured data, maintaining the key spatio-temporal information.
-Then, through the cross-graph attention shown in Figure~\ref{fig:vis}, important sub-graph structures from related videos are fused into current graph features, supporting our model to provide an accurate answer.
+We visualize the reasoning process of our multi-video collaboration framework in Fig.~\ref{fig:vis}.
+The query is ``\textit{What activities are the skateboarders performing in the video?}'', which requires high-level and domain-related knowledge.
+The baseline model failed to provide a detailed response, offering only a generic description.
+In contrast, our framework represents the video as graph-structured data, preserving key spatio-temporal information.
+In Fig.~\ref{fig:vis}, the color patches correspond to triplets with matching colors, highlighting key regions of interest identified through Pooling Attention.
+These regions emphasize the most significant visual features necessary for understanding the scene based on their associated triplets.
+Furthermore, the dashed lines illustrate the relationships between these triplets, demonstrating how structured video representations aggregate and pass based on the relational information across different frames and videos.
+Through the Cross-Graph Attention mechanism shown in Fig.~\ref{fig:vis}, sub-graphs from related videos contribute useful relational structures to the current video’s graph.
+By fusing sub-graph features from related videos, our model builds a coherent understanding of complex scenarios, leading to an accurate and detailed response.